-A phone System with Direct Routing is now available for Microsoft Teams and it’s generating buzz in the market.
-IT leaders are beginning to ask, “What does this mean for my business?”.
-The objective of this guide is to provide answers and insights to help you determine if Microsoft direct routing is the right solution for your digital workplace.
+The objective of this guide is to provide answers and insights to help you determine if Microsoft Direct Routing is the right solution for your digital workplace.

 What is Microsoft Phone System for Teams?

 It’s important to first establish the baseline for this discussion.
-Microsoft Teams provides the hub for teamwork within Office 365.
-A key component of Microsoft Teams is the ability to make/receive phone calls via Microsoft Phone System.
-Microsoft Phone System requires calling plans in order to make/receive calls.
-There are two options for calling plans with Microsoft Phone System in Teams:
+Microsoft Teams provides the hub for teamwork within Microsoft 365.
+A key component of Microsoft Teams is the ability to make and receive phone calls via the Microsoft Phone System.
+The Microsoft Phone System requires calling plans in order to make and receive calls.
+There are two options for calling plans with the Microsoft Phone System in Teams:

 - Microsoft Calling Plans

 When you pair Microsoft Calling Plans and/or Direct Routing with the Microsoft Phone System, the result is a full enterprise calling experience within Microsoft 365 on a global scale.

 What does the Microsoft Teams Direct Routing announcement mean for your organization?